Mother of six boys and five girls! Who was Princess Kubo, Date Masamune's grandmother? [Fukushima Prefecture and Miyagi Prefecture]

 Third daughter: Princess Masuho

-Her pen name was Tenkoin.
+Her posthumous name was Tenkoin.

 Third son: Rusu Masakage